Diuven/KoTDG/README.md

 ## How to use

-Run `python build.py` to build preconfigured datasets.
-You can refer to the `build.py` to write your own datasets.
+Run `builds/ksx*.sh` to build preconfigured datasets.

 ### CLI